-Dr. Jamin Pelkey PhD
+Jamin Pelkey PhD

-Dr. Pelkey joined the department in 2013 following five years of university lecturing in British Columbia and more than a decade of field experience in China, Thailand, and Australia.
-Dr. Pelkey holds a PhD in Linguistics from La Trobe University, Melbourne, funded in full and awarded with merit in 2009.
-His areas of specialization include philosophy of language, embodied cognition, Tibeto-Burman linguistics, historical linguistics, C. S. Peirce, and semiotics.
-He is an award winning teacher and researcher with three federal grants, two Dean's Awards (for teaching and research), the Mouton d’Or Award for best article in Semiotica (2017), and the Ryerson University Early Research Career Excellence Award (2018).
+Dr. Pelkey joined the department in 2013 following five years of contract lecturing in British Columbia and more than a decade of field experience in China, Thailand, and Australia.
+He holds a PhD in Linguistics from La Trobe University, Melbourne (2009, with merit).
+His areas of specialization include anthropology of language, embodied cognition, Tibeto-Burman linguistics, historical linguistics, C. S. Peirce, and semiotics.
+He is an award winning teacher and researcher with three federal grants, two Dean's Awards (for teaching and research), the Mouton d’Or Award for best article in Semiotica (2017), and the TMU Early Research Career Excellence Award (2018).

 Dr. Pelkey's first two published monographs (Dialectology as Dialectic, De Gruyter 2011; A Phula Comparative Lexicon, SIL-LCDD 2011) define the Phula ethnolinguistic groups of China and Vietnam, identifying 18 new languages through mixed-methods fieldwork and analysis.
 His latest research focuses on language evolution and embodied cognition, leading to the publication of his third authored book, The Semiotics of X (Bloomsbury, 2017).
 He has published 15 edited or co-edited collections in semiotic, anthropology, and linguistics, including the four-volume major reference work Bloomsbury Semiotics (Bloomsbury, 2022).
 Among other projects, he is currently collaborating on the 3rd Edition of the Encyclopedia of Language and Linguistics (Oxford: Elsevier) as Section Editor for Meaning.